learn-co-curriculum/react-hooks-forms-submit/README.md

 - `const formData = { firstName: firstName, lastName: lastName }`: Here, we are
   putting together the current form data into an object using the values stored in state.
-- `props.sendFormDataSomewhere(formData)`: A form, when submitted should send the form data somewhere.
+- `props.sendFormDataSomewhere(formData)`: A form, when submitted, should send the form data somewhere.
 As mentioned a moment ago, the traditional HTML way was to send data to a server or another page using the `action` attribute.
 In React, we handle requests with asynchronous JavaScript.
 We won't go into the